MicrosoftDocs/architecture-center/contributing-to/templates/linux-vdi-citrix.md

 ## Pricing

-The solution has an aproximate cost of 7k per month.
+The solution has an approximate cost of 7k per month.
 - The Citrix XenDestop licences are not included in the estimate
 - The Citrix Netscaler licence is include in a PAYG model
 - Using reserved instances will greatly reduce the compute cost for the solution